foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 # Vehicle Reservation app for Slack

 ## Setup
+Clone the repository and navigate into the project.
 Poetry install to install all of the needed packages/modules
 Copy the .env-example into a .env file and enter the needed data
 Run the run.py